-If you want your spooktacular get together to truly stand out, incorporate whimsical yet sophisticated décor elements and finishing touches.
-From festive centerpieces to fall flowers, these pieces will transform your Halloween party to a frightful and fun holiday event.
+If you want your scary get-together to truly stand out, incorporate whimsical yet sophisticated décor elements and finishing touches.
+From festive centerpieces to fall flowers, these pieces will transform your Halloween party into a frightful and fun holiday event.

-- Tableware: Set out plain white serving dishes so you can add pops of orange and black — like striped straws, paper plates, napkins, and funky drink glasses — elsewhere.
+Tableware: Set out plain white serving dishes to add pops of orange and black — like striped straws, paper plates, napkins, and funky drink glasses — elsewhere.

 Tip: Don’t be afraid to DIY!
 Decorating a Halloween party doesn’t have to be expensive, and making decor yourself is a fun activity to enjoy with your friends or family.

 Halloween and sweets are pretty much synonymous with one another.
 Here are some simple yet sweet treats and appetizer ideas for your Halloween party.
 You can also have Halloween treats delivered from Proflowers!